OlymTheDataDetective/Product-Analytics-E-commerce-Funnel-Conversion-Revenue-Analysis/README.md

 ## 🚀 How to Use This Project
 1. Clone the repository
 2. Run the SQL scripts sequentially in SQL Server
-3. Review outputs to understand growth, efficiency, and product performance
+3. Review outputs to understand growth, efficiency and product performance
-4. Use insights for case studies, interviews, or portfolio presentations
+4. Use insights for case studies, interviews or portfolio presentations

 ---